SAP HANA Native Storage Extension(NSE) – Increase HANA Data Capacity With Warm Storage.

 - Performance: With NSE, as data is distributed between the main memory and disk storage.
 So, don’t expect data load to be very fast, Normal range would be 2-10 times slower than in-memory processing.

-- Buffer Cache: It is used to load the page units from disk storage (warm data) into main memory (hot data).
+- Buffer Cache: It is used to load the page units from disk storage (warm data) into the main memory (hot data).
 With the current NSE feature by default, 10% of the main memory is reserved for buffer cache and Not allocated.

 Queries to view and update buffer cache size: